proximitybbdo/laravel-cms/readme.md

     > php artisan vendor:publish

-   And select the number of the vendor to install
+   And select the number of the vendor to install  (cms-* , sentinel service provider)

    ### Sentinel stuff